Snipara Sandbox Integration

 Security Recommendation

-Use docker mode for production and untrusted code.
-Local mode is only recommended for development and AI-generated code.
+Use docker for production and untrusted code. sandbox is the default RestrictedPython path, and local is only for trusted development workflows.

 When to Use Snipara Sandbox vs Direct MCP